 To telnet the router from our PC we will have to assign an IP address to our PC.
 After that, we will assign the IP address to the router interface which is connected with that PC.

-For establishing a successful telnet connection, our PC and router should be on the same network as the PC and router are connected directly.
+To make the telnet work perfectly, our PC and router should be on the same network as PC and router is connected directly.

 After assigning the IP addresses to both our devices, we have to enable the router for a telnet connection by configuring the VTY lines.